-- 9. The Data Protection Act applies to all personal data that is processed automatically; it does not apply to data processed manually.
-The Act seeks to give some protection to persons (known as data subjects) in respect of three potential dangers: - The use of personal information that is inaccurate, incomplete or irrelevant. - The possibility of access to personal information by unauthorised persons. - The use of personal information in a context or for a purpose other than that for which the information was collected. - 10.
-Personal data is defined as data consisting of information which relates to a data subject who can be identified from the information, or from that and other information in the possession of the data user (the Council).
-Every individual member of the public can be considered a data subject, there is no age limit. - 11.
-It should be noted that just about all information held on computers is considered as being, 'processed automatically', for the purposes of the Act.
-Therefore should the Council be unsure as to the legality of maintaining data on a computer it will keep a paper record only. - 12.
-The implications of holding information relating to the condition of potentially polluted property, and the persons associated with that property and pollution; could be significant.
-The Council's Head of Legal, Estates & Member Services will therefore consider the matter in detail before records begin to be compiled.
+- 6.9 The Data Protection Act applies to all personal data that is processed automatically, it does not apply to data processed manually.
+The Act seeks to give some protection to persons (known as data subjects) in respect of three potential dangers: - > The use of personal information that is inaccurate, incomplete or irrelevant - > The possibility of access to personal information by unauthorised persons - ➤ The use of personal information in a context or for a purpose other than that for which the information was collected - 6.10 Personal data is defined as data consisting of information which relates to a data subject who can be identified from the information, or from that and other information in the possession of the data user (the Council).
+Every individual member of the public can be considered a data subject, there is no age limit. - 6.11 It should be noted that just about all information held on computers is considered as being, 'processed automatically', for the purposes of the Act.
+Therefore should the Council be unsure as to the legality of maintaining data on a computer it will keep a paper record only. - 6.12 The implications of holding information relating to the condition of potentially polluted property, and the persons associated with that property and pollution, could be significant.
+The Council's Head of Legal Services and Head of Administrative & Members Services will therefore consider the matter in detail before records begin to be compiled.